 The dominant site types in the Sydney region (in the 15 - 20 per cent frequency range) are rock shelters with midden deposit, rock shelters with art, rock art engravings and open artefact scatters (Attenbrow, 2002).
 Site types in the 5 - 15 per cent range include rock shelters with artefacts, grinding grooves and open middens (Attenbrow, 2002).
 The distribution, density and size of sites are largely dependent on environmental context.
 For instance, middens are found in close proximity to marine, estuarine and less often, freshwater bodies.
-Rock shelters are only found in areas of exposed sandstone escarpment and grinding grooves are found on areas of exposed flat bedded sandstone near a source of water.
+Rock shelters are only found in areas of exposed sandstone near a source of water.